 Lake Forest Open Lands issues $10 million in tax-exempt public bonds to fund restoration of four nature preserves.
 Lake Forest Open Lands is the first land trust to use this financing tool.

-Through a complex partnership with Lake County Forest Preserve District and the City of Lake Forest, Lake Forest Open Lands purchases and preserves ELAWA Farm and adds 550 acres to the Middlefork Savanna, a nationally-recognized black soil savanna.
+Through a complex partnership with Lake County Forest Preserve District and the City of Lake Forest, Lake Forest Open Lands purchases and preserves ELAWA Farm and begins breaking ground establishing our Middlefork Farm Nature Preserve.

 The 37-acre Everett Farm Nature Preserve is created from the James property, representing Lake Forest Open Lands' second conservation development project.